xcart/xc5-manual/en/modules/ebay_integration/configuring_the_ebay_integration_module.md

     You should see a success message like the following:
     ![]({{site.baseurl}}/attachments/9306381/9438495.png)

 That is all;you have completed the basic configuration of your eBay Integration and can now start selling on eBay.
 However, if you require a more nuanced approach to publishing your products on eBay (for example, if you need to map your products to eBay categories more accurately than simply by setting one common default category for all your products), we recommend you take a couple more steps to complete your store's eBay related configuration.
-For more info, see the sections on configuring {% link "eBay options for categories and products" Configuring-the-eBay-Integration-module_9306381.html %}.
+For more info, see the sections on configuring [eBay options for categories and products](#configuring-ebay-options-for-products-and-categories).

-# Configuring eBay options for products and categories
+## Configuring eBay options for products and categories

 The sections **Categories** and **General Settings** of the eBay Configuration page allow you to set the most basic rules for how your product information should be exported to eBay.
 This includes which eBay category your products should be exported to, whether a price modifier should be used to increase or decrease the product price on eBay, and so on.

 By default, these rules will apply to all your products.
 However, if you want different products in your store to be treated differently (for example, if you want to publish different products in different eBay categories, or use a price modifier just for a couple of products), you will need to fine-tune your eBay export by adding more rules at the level of specific products and/or categories.

 The rules in question can be set by configuring the eBay options for these products/categories.
 The eBay options set at the level of a specific product will apply to that product only.
 The eBay options set at the level of a category will apply to the products in that category and the products in all the subcategories of that category.

  To set eBay options for a category: